 Needles: Needles should be appropriate to the yarn.
 You’ll need to start either on dpns or a magic loop.
 By the end, you’ll either need more/longer dpns, or a circular.

 Notes: We’re going to use two different increases.
 The first is the same nearly invisible increase we used before.
 The second is the same idea, but heading left.
 I’m going to point you to this lovely tutorial from the Twist Collective, and use her terminology: RLI and LLI.
+(I’m told that link is now dead, but this one should work.)

 Ready?
 Let’s begin.